dleeftink/QuickSet/readme.md

 Some additional properties describe the internal state of the set.

+> Note that due to being TypedArrays, `rank` and `stat` may contain multiple zeroes depending on how filled top-k slots.
+If `0` is an integer you have previously inserted, you can access this by looking for the first indexed `0` in `rank` and access its value at the same index in `stat`.

 ###### `set.bits: [UintArray]`
-This non-enumerable property contains the Typed backing array that stores all integers present in the set as well as their values.
+This non-enumerable property contains the backing array (Typed) that stores all integers present in the set as well as their values.

 ###### `set.rank: [UintArray]`
-This enumerable property displays the Typed top-k window of ranked integers.
+This enumerable property displays the top-k window of ranked integers (Typed).
 The window size is determined from [`slot`](#slot-0--16).

 ###### `set.stat: [UintArray]`
-This enumerable property displays the values associated with the ranked integers.
+This enumerable property displays the values associated with the ranked integers (Typed).
 Same length as [`rank`](#setrank-uintarray).

 ###### `set.last: Uint`